Vyral/denise-swick-recruiting/_posts/2019-05-15-how-to-craft-your-buyers-offers-in-todays-market.md

 {% include events-cta.html %} {% include join-our-team-cta.html %}

 What is the one thing that sellers hate when going through inspections?
 Seeing that long list of inspection items.
-To combat that, we’ve started writing into our contracts in a way that the inspections are for the buyer’s peace of mind and for health and safety issues only.
+To combat that, we've started specifying in our contracts that the inspections are for the buyer’s peace of mind and for health and safety issues only.
 This is telling the sellers that you're not planning on nitpicking the report, and unless something is a safety issue, you probably won’t ask to get it fixed.

 Finally, make sure that you reach out to the seller’s agent.
 Ask them what their seller wants out of the transaction besides price.
 This helps you in advance to tailor your offer to what the seller wants.
 Giving the seller time to move out, for example, can be a huge factor for sellers and could help your buyer win the home.